noskovalina/noskovalina/README.md

 ### Hi there 👋
-I am Alina, a Master's student in Data Science, passionate about programming, software testing, applied mathematics and machine learning.
+I am Alina, a Master's student in Data Science, passionate about programming, software testing and machine learning.
 Experienced in Biotechnology scientific research and adept at leading student teams.
 I love tackling challenging problems and finding step-by-step solutions.
 Let's connect and make the world a better place together!

 ## Projects